-The President/Chief Executive Officer (P/CEO), on behalf of and in conjunction with the CSH Executive Board, notifies all board members and executive board members, including the Chief Elected Official (CEO), immediately when it becomes known that a vacancy exists or will soon exist.
+- iii.
+The process to notify the CEO of a board member vacancy ensuring a prompt nominee; The President/Chief Executive Officer (P/CEO), on behalf of and in conjunction with the CSH Executive Board, notifies all board members and executive board members, including the Chief Elected Official (CEO), immediately when it becomes known that a vacancy exists or will soon exist.
 Through written and other communications, the P/CEO reaches out to the board members and representatives of the following organizations, as appropriate, to solicit nominations:

-- Chambers of Commerce:
+- Chambers of Commerce;

-- Economic Development Agencies
+- Economic Development Agencies;

 - Industry associations or trade groups;

-- Labor organizations
+- Labor organizations;

 - Educational agencies, including those responsible for K-12;

 - Adult Education; technical education and post-secondary education;

 - Vocational Rehabilitation and local organizations that assist individuals with disabilities; and

-- Youth-serving organizations;
+- Youth-serving organizations.